andrewrothstein/ansible-docker/README.md

 andrewrothstein.docker
 ======

-A role that installs and launches an optionally TLS secured [Docker](https://docker.io) daemon
+A role that installs and launches an optionally TLS secured [Docker](https://docker.io) daemon.
+Only listens remotely if secured with TLS.

 Requirements
 ------------